Will Kimmel

-Will Kimmel III (born May 11, 1988) is an American stock car racing driver.
+William Kimmel III (born May 11, 1988) is an American stock car racing driver and crew chief.
 He is the son of Bill Kimmel Jr. and nephew of Frank Kimmel.
-He currently competes part-time in the ARCA Menards Series, driving the No. 68/69 Ford for the family-owned Kimmel Racing.
-He previously competed part-time in the NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Craftsman Truck Series.
+He currently crew chiefs his family team Kimmel Racing's No. 68 car in the ARCA Menards Series driven by Alli Owens.
+He has also competed part-time for the team as a driver each year since 2009.
+He has also previously made starts in the NASCAR Cup Series, NASCAR O'Reilly Auto Parts Series, and NASCAR Craftsman Truck Series.